davidfstr/dafoster.net/_posts/2016-05-17-abandonment-vs-unchecked-exceptions-for-error-handling.md

 {{ content_with_bullets | fixbullets }}

-[^perf1]: As used in this article, **constant-time performance** refers to being sensitive to high constant factors in program time costs.
+[^perf1]: As used in this article, **constant-factor performance** refers to being sensitive to high constant factors in program time costs.
 This is in contrast to **algorithmic performance** which cares primarily about avoiding, for example, an O(n^2) algorithm where an O(n) algorithm would suffice.